Pittsburgh Aggravated Assault Attorneys

 Defense Against an Aggravated Assault Charge

 A qualified criminal defense attorney can assist you in mounting the most effective defense possible against a charge of aggravated assault.
-After extensive investigation of the circumstances surrounding the alleged crime, your attorney may use any of the following defenses to convince a judge or jury to acquit you or impose a lesser sentence:
+After an extensive investigation of the circumstances surrounding the alleged crime, your attorney may use any of the following defenses to convince a judge or jury to acquit you or impose a lesser sentence:

 - You did not intend to harm the victim.